susanzzz123/Pennbook/README.md

 | loader.js
 | package.json

-Declaration that all ofthe code you are submitting was written by us:
+Declaration that all of the code you are submitting was written by us:
 Brian Williams bewill
 Ryan deLopez vdelopez
 Susan Zhang szhang25